 Facelift surgery generally lasts for 5-8 years, depending on the factors above.

-A person who has undergone a facelift will always look younger than that if they had not had a facelift, however with time to maintain that look a further facelift may be required.
+A person who has undergone a facelift will always look younger, however, with time to maintain that look a further facelift may be required.

 Patients working in professions where appearance is key to career prospects commonly undergo multiple facelift procedures to maintain their appearance over multiple decades.